Policy 5.1.1 —Admissions and Registration

 B. Appeal for Admissions Denials

-If an applicant is denied admissions to the College for any of the reasons specified in Section II(A)(1)-(7), within five (5) calendar days following the receipt of the reasons specifying the denial, the applicant may file a written appeal with the Director for a reconsideration.
+If an applicant is denied admissions to the College for any of the reasons specified in Section II(A)(1)-(7), within five (5) calendar days following the receipt of the reasons specifying the denial, the applicant may file a written appeal with the Registrar for a reconsideration.
 The written appeal shall contain the applicant’s reasons why he/she should be admitted and shall include any supporting documentation.
-The Director shall also meet with the applicant and provide the applicant an opportunity to respond.
-Within ten (10) calendar days from receipt of the applicant’s written appeal, the Director shall make his/her determination and provide the applicant with a written response.
+The Registrar shall also meet with the applicant and provide the applicant an opportunity to respond.
+Within ten (10) calendar days from receipt of the applicant’s written appeal, the Registrar shall make his/her determination and provide the applicant with a written response.

 Registration is complete when all fees are paid or deferred by the Business Office and the student is issued a receipt.
 It is the responsibility of the instructor to ensure that each of his/her students is actually attending the correct class and section number.